Many dead in New Zealand shooting at two mosques during Friday prayers

 Video footage widely circulated on social media, apparently taken by a gunman and posted online live as the attack unfolded, showed him driving to one mosque, entering it and shooting randomly at people inside.

 Worshippers, possibly dead or wounded, lay huddled on the floor of the mosque, the video showed.
+Reuters was unable to confirm the authenticity of the footage.

+One man who said he was at the Al Noor mosque told media the gunman was white, blond and wearing a helmet and a bulletproof vest.
+The man burst into the mosque as worshippers were kneeling for prayers.

+“He had a big gun ... he came and started shooting everyone in the mosque, everywhere,” said the man, Ahmad Al-Mahmoud.
+He said he and others escaped by breaking through a glass door.

+Radio New Zealand quoted a witness inside the mosque saying he heard shots fired and at least four people were lying on the ground and “there was blood everywhere”.

-“This is one of New Zealand’s darkest days,” said Prime Minister Jacinda Ardern.
-“Clearly what has happened here is an extraordinary and unprecedented act of violence.”
+Prime Minister Jacinda Ardern condemned what she called “an extraordinary and unprecedented act of violence”.

+“This is one of New Zealand’s darkest days,” she said.

 Neither Ardern nor police gave a casualty toll.